How is Benefits Back Pay Beneficial?

 This brings us to the question of how much people receive from SSDI.
 The SSA determines a person's SSDI benefit amount based on the individual's prior earnings.
 According to the law, there is a 5-month waiting period before receiving SSDI benefits.
 Then, the SSDI benefits begin upon the expiration of this time period.
 That would be the sixth full month following the onset date.

 However, every case is different.
 So, if someone applied and was granted authorization, that would make their process way shorter than someone who was rejected.
-The AARP example provided above shows a person who has been managing their disability for 15 months after applying and getting rejected before finally being granted their back pay benefits.
+For example if a person who has been managing their disability for 15 months after applying and getting rejected before finally being granted their back pay benefits.
 Yes, in this case, it sounds like applying for back pay can be quite a process; however, a person is ultimately due the back pay they’re entitled to, even if they wait some time!

 Back Pay Procedures at the SSA